The federal solar rebates provides an incentive for solar systems both small and large under the Renewable Energy Target (RET).

 How Are STCs Calculated?

-To check the current STC price and calculate how many STCs are currently available for your project you can use this online calculator.
+To check the current STC price and calculate the number of STCs currently available for your project you can use this online stc calculator.

 The key thing for solar system shoppers to know is that installers assume responsibility for STCs, applying the incentive in the form of a ‘discount’ directly to the price of your system.
 The STCs are sold by agents or by solar installers themselves on a live market where the price is constantly fluctuating, although we don’t see regular price shifts like the currency or stock markets.
 The main thing for end-consumers to focus on and compare is the final price that the installer is asking you to pay.